PauHPMCBR/LolDamageCalculator/README.md

 14. **Menu bar:** the "File" menu enables saving and the current configuration to a file (and loading a configuration from a file).
 The "Help" menu has options that lead to this website.

 ### Testing build combinations
+(The following images are "outdated" since the preseason item change)

 The second mode is "Build Combinations", and will look like this:
 ![BuildCombinations](images/BuildCombinations.png)
 The "Variable Items" button opens a different item list, where the marked items are the ones that will be used to try every combination possible.